ViktorMardskog/Pollen-Predictor/README.md

 - wind_speed_10m_mean
 - Sunshine Duration

-These features were chosen after a limited reseach on what can impact pollen levels.

 Further, we also use lagged values (pollen levels for t-1, t-2, t-3) to make the predictions (for day t).
 Autoregressive multi-step forecasting is used.

 We have trained one model per pollen type have have measured performance for each model at different time horizons.
 Note that R squared is for predicting levels for day t with data from t-1 (same as for MSE_h1):